czarandy/czarandy.github.io/_stories/2019-miles-davis.md

 down next to me on the bed.
 We turned towards each other.
 At first I was too shy to look her in the eyes but there was something in those notes that just inspired me.
 So I went for it.
 As our lips touched, it felt like an explosion.
 I was sure that this must be what love feels like.
-But I was wrong--it was the just first notes of "The Buzzard Song" from Miles's rendition of _Porgy and Bess_.
+But I was wrong—it was the just first notes of "The Buzzard Song" from Miles's rendition of _Porgy and Bess_.

 All of the energy of that song went into that kiss, and the next, and the next.